MuteBard/External/readme.md

     It can be used to deal with additional platforms but one step at a time.
     Make sure the repo is cloned in the same base directory as unity and blender

-    add this alias to you bash profile, assuming that unity, blender and external are all sitting in a repo called dev: alias app='cd ~/dev/external && npm run dev && cd -'
+    Add this alias to you bash profile, assuming that unity, blender and external are all sitting in a repo called dev: alias app='cd ~/dev/external && npm run dev && cd -'

     In your terminal source the bash profile / bash rc file cd ~ && source .bashrc && cd -

+    Then call "app" in your Terminal